abeamar/sqlLockEvents/README.md

      <section id="about">
         <h2>1.
 About</h2>
         <p>
-	I wanted to have accurate information about locks on my databases, so I did this with using the right extended events and then created a custom SELECT query to extract the information from the created file and present it in my reports.<br><br>&emsp; - Key columns for <b>deadlock sessions</b> are deadlock victim, deadlock object, sql_text and the users in process.
+	I wanted to have accurate information about locks on my databases.
+I did that using the right extended events and then created a custom SELECT query to extract the right information from the created file and present it in my reports.<br><br>&emsp; - Key columns for <b>deadlock sessions</b> are deadlock victim, deadlock object, sql_text and the users in process.
 All with clear overview.<br>&emsp; - Key columns for <b>blocking sessions</b> are blocking start and end time, duration, sql text and users in process.
 It's all displayed in ONE line, so it gives you a clear overview.
 	<br>Below is an overview of the information you get at the end.
 	</p>
     </section>